 In 2019, April felt a sense of disconnection from her art practice in portraiture and alienated from what inspired her to create in the first place.
 As she entered the second half of life, she immersed herself in the study of abstract expressionism, captivated by the freedom of expansive brushstrokes and the spontaneous nature of mark-making, which diverged significantly from the techniques employed in portrait painting.

-During this transformative period, April encountered her mentor and teacher, Virginia Paquette.
-Virginia challenged April to examine her preconceived notions of art as an expression of surface level beauty and embrace a deeper connection with her process that was self-reflective of her lived experiences.
+During this transformative period, April studied under Virginia Paquette.
+Virginia challenged April to examine her relationship to art and go inward to embrace a deeper connection with her process and authentic voice.
 Ultimately, this journey would end up as a life saving practice after the tragic loss of her youngest child, Kienan at age 22 in a car accident.
 It took everything April had to not give into her anguish.
 She channeled her deep grief into an act of radical self-preservation and authenticity that helps her face her daily life of surviving the unimaginable.
 Votolato’s unique perspective on grief and art as a process of healing, combined with her natural mixed media aesthetic skill, seamlessly weaves shapes, mark-making, and written words to create captivating emotional connections between her artwork and viewers.

 April’s paintings have been showcased at Studio 103 in Seattle, Washington, where she received the People’s Choice Award in 2023.
-Additionally, she was accepted into the Edmonds Art Festival Gallery in both 2023 and 2024, where she successfully sold all her artwork.
-Her talent extends beyond painting, as she has contributed cover art to several music albums and two poetry books.
+Additionally, she was accepted into the Edmonds Art Festival Gallery in both 2023, 2024, and 2025, where she successfully sold her artwork.
+April has contributed art to several music albums and two poetry books.
+She is successful at selling her artwork in her community and online and is a full-time artist who opens her schedule to accept a few commissions a year.